HaoyanSu/Test/8009/faq.md

 Q:
 Can I use the birthday invitation card maker on my phone?
 A:
 Yes, the birthday invitation card maker is fully accessible on mobile browsers.
 You can create and generate directly from your smartphone or tablet with no downloads required.
-A dedicated mobile app is also in development for an even smoother experience soon.
 ===
 Q:
 What makes this birthday invitation card maker different from other tools?